dmacvicar/terraform-provider-libvirt/CONTRIBUTING.md

 ## Implementation notes

 - Creation and update resource.
-Consider to implement the `update` CRUD of terraform-libvirt  of an existing resource and also testing it in testacc.
+Consider to implement the `update` CRUD of terraform-libvirt  of an existing resource and also testing it in acceptance tests.
 For example if an user rerun 2 times a terraform apply with a different parameter, this call will update the existing resource with the new parameter.
 This step is not trivial and need some special care on the implementation.
-An example of updating a resource in testacc is here: https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/resource_libvirt_cloud_init_test.go#L73
+An example of updating a resource in acceptance tests is here: https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/resource_libvirt_cloud_init_test.go#L73

 ## Conventions